-Ringing at most North American towers is suspended due to the COVID-19 pandemic, but virtual ringing opportunities abound!
+Ringing at many North American towers is suspended due to the COVID-19 pandemic, but virtual ringing opportunities abound!

 Change ringing is a fascinating hobby which originated roughly 350 years ago in England.
 It has something for everyone — dashes of music, physical exercise, meditative concentration, a sociable team sport, and a little math (optional) all put together.
 Groups of people cooperate to change the order in which they ring their bells according to a precise pattern.